Exit Strategy (Ausstiegsstrategie)

 Capital Gains Tax(Spekulationssteuer)

 In Germany, profits from selling investment property are tax-free after 10 years of ownership (Spekulationsfrist).
-Before 10 years, gains are taxed at 26.375% (without church tax).
+Before 10 years, gains are taxed at your personal income tax rate (14–45% plus solidarity surcharge) under §23 EStG—not the flat Abgeltungsteuer rate.

 Appreciation(Wertsteigerung)